 Maine's state-funded Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) exist because our state has recognized the gaps in federal assistance programs that exclude certain immigrants, even when they are lawfully present.
-These programs are not handouts-they are critical tools that allow families to survive while working toward economic self-sufficiency.
+These programs, along with General Assistance and healthcare access, are crucial tools for families to survive while working toward economic self-sufficiency, especially during uncertain times and federal antagonism.
+Maine must reaffirm its commitment to ensuring all residents meet their basic needs.